aXenDeveloper/ips-lact-activity-in-hovercard/README.md

 # (aXen) Last activity in Hovercard

-It replace the current value about activity in hovercard into real time, along with his last activity.
+Converts the current value of hovercard activity to real time along with its last activity.

 ## 🏷️ Requirements